 A PET scan shows how organs and tissues are working.
-This is different than magnetic resonance imaging (MRI) and computed tomography (CT), which show the structure of, and blood flow to and from organs.
+This is different than magnetic resonance scanning (MRI) and computed tomography (CT) which show the structure of, and blood flow to and from organs.

 A PET scan uses a small amount of radioactive material (tracer).
 The tracer is given through a vein (IV).
 The needle is most often inserted on the inside of your elbow.
 The tracer travels through your blood and collects in organs and tissues.
 This helps the radiologist see certain areas more clearly.

 You will need to wait as the tracer is absorbed by your body.
 This takes about 1 hour.